 Driving at night is a situation that should be approached with special attention.
 Drivers must never underestimate the precarious nature of night time driving.
 Although you should not be afraid to drive at night, you should respect the increased level of danger of nighttime driving.
 The following tips will assist you in making your after-dark drive safer.

-Drivers must be aware that the dangers of driving are exaggerated after dark.
+Be aware that the dangers of driving are exaggerated after dark.
 The care and caution that you use while driving during the day must be multiplied when driving at night.
 While driving at night should not frighten motorists, they must be extremely aware of their surroundings and pay close attention to their vehicle.

 When you drive at night, you will notice that all street signs are reflective.
 While you should not have any difficulty seeing street signs and road markers, you may have to pay special attention if you are driving in an unfamiliar area.